giacomelli/Giacomelli.Unity.Metadata/README.md

 Initialize
 ---
-Just call the live below to initilize all default services.
+Just call the line below to initilize all default services.

 ```csharp